Wildlife in Anchorage

 - Carry bear spray.
 Have it accessible and know how to use it.

-- Leash your pets.
-Off-leash pets can bring bears back to you.
+- Leash all dogs at all times.
+Unleashed pets can startle a bear and bring it back to you.

 For more bear safety information go to http://www.alaskabears.alaska.gov/